Not an EDA, but can it be?

 Q: My site isn’t in an area designated as an Economically Distressed Area (EDA) according to the state, but it seems like it should be.
 Am I out of luck?

-In addition, there are many towns, areas and/or census tracts that could qualify for EDA status but have never been so designated.
-Cooperstown has many times worked with municipalities on behalf of our clients to add areas to the list of approved EDAs.
+In addition, there are many towns, areas and/or census tracts that could qualify for EDA status but were never designated as such.
+Cooperstown has worked with many municipalities on behalf of our clients to add areas to the list of approved EDAs.
 We can check to see if the area your site is in could qualify as an EDA.

 To read more about the topic of economically distressed areas (EDAs), see our blog post at: http://cooperstownenv.com/is-your-brownfields-property-in-an-economically-distressed-area/

-If you think your site would qualify for a brownfield tax credit and is in an area that is not currently, but you think should be, an EDA… contact us today!
+Do you think your site would qualify for a brownfield tax credit but is in an area that is not currently an EDA… contact us today!

 Want to receive these updates in your email?
 Contact us at Ask@MrBrownfield.com